smart-data-models/dataModel.UrbanMobility/GtfsCalendarDateRule/doc/spec_DE.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity Type: It has to be GtfsCalendarDateRule'
+      description: 'NGSI Entity Type: It has to be GtfsCalendarDateRule.
+Enum:''GtfsCalendarDateRule'''
       enum:
         - GtfsCalendarDateRule
       type: string